apurvamulay/apurvamulay/README.md

 - ⚡ Fun fact: ...
 -->

-:books: Currently working as Lead Software Engineer - ML at Mediaocean.
+:books: Currently working as Senior Software Engineer - ML at Mediaocean.
 Graduated with a Research-based Master's degree in Computer Science at Syracuse University.
 I hail from Pune known as the "Oxford of the East".

 🔭 I am currently researching on Machine Learning on Graphs.
 Check my [thesis](https://surface.syr.edu/thesis/527/)